Crossed Hearts Counseling

 – Forgetting things

-– Clumsiness, accidents
+– Clumsiness, accident

 – Sleeplessness or a desire to sleep all the time